Back to Blog

 Q:Can I take the citizenship test in Arabic?

-A: If you are 55+ with 15 years as a green card holder, or 50+ with 20 years, you can take the civics test in Arabic.
-You'll need to bring your own interpreter or request one from USCIS.
+A: If you are 55 or older with 15 years as a green card holder, or 50 or older with 20 years, you qualify for the English language exemption and can take the civics test in Arabic through an interpreter.
+You will need to bring your own Arabic interpreter or request one from USCIS.
+Our team can provide interpreter services for your interview.

-Q:My parent can't remember the civics answers due to dementia.
+Q:My parent has dementia and cannot remember the civics answers.
 What options exist?

-A: The N-648 medical disability waiver may exempt your parent from both the English and civics tests if a doctor certifies that their medical condition prevents them from learning or demonstrating knowledge.
+A: The N-648 medical disability waiver exempts your parent from both the English and civics tests if a licensed doctor certifies that their medical condition (such as dementia or Alzheimer's) prevents them from learning or demonstrating knowledge.
+We connect families with Arabic-speaking physicians who understand the N-648 requirements and provide thorough evaluations.

 Q:My elderly parent is afraid of the citizenship interview.
 Can I go with them?

-A: Yes, you can accompany your parent to the interview for support.
-You cannot answer questions for them, but your presence can provide comfort.
-USCIS also provides interpreters.
+A: Yes, you can accompany your parent to the interview for emotional support.
+You cannot answer questions for them, but your presence provides comfort during the process.
+USCIS officers are trained to be patient with elderly applicants.
+We also offer interview preparation sessions that familiarize seniors with the process and reduce anxiety significantly.

 Q:Is there a simpler citizenship test for very old people?

-A: Applicants age 65 or older who have been permanent residents for 20+ years take a simplified test with only 20 questions to study (instead of 100), and only need to answer 6 correctly.
+A: Applicants age 65 or older who have been permanent residents for 20 or more years qualify for the simplified 65/20 civics test.
+This test draws from only 20 possible questions (instead of 100), and the applicant needs to answer only 6 of 10 questions correctly.
+Combined with the English waiver, this makes the test very manageable for elderly applicants.

 Q:Can you help my parent at their home?

-A: Yes, we offer home visits for elderly clients who have difficulty traveling to our office.
-Contact us to arrange an in-home consultation for document preparation.
+A: Yes, we offer home visits for elderly clients in the Santa Clarita area who have difficulty traveling to our office.
+During a home visit, we complete all necessary forms, review documents, explain the process in Arabic, and answer all questions.
+Contact us at (714) 421-8872 to arrange an in-home consultation.

 Disclaimer: This article provides general information about immigration services in Santa Clarita and does not constitute legal advice.
 SoCal Immigration Services is a document preparation company, not a law firm.
 For legal advice specific to your situation, please consult with a licensed immigration attorney.